Other Leaves: Nevada

 - Nevada has no family or medical leave requirements for private employers beyond the federal Family and Medical Leave Act (FMLA).
 See Family and Medical Leave.

 - Leave policies for employees with disabilities must be extended to pregnant women on the same terms.
 In addition, a leave of absence may considered a reasonable accommodation for pregnancy, childbirth and related medical conditions.
 See Family and Medical Leave.

 - Private employers with 50 or more employees must grant up to four hours of leave per school year in order for an employee to attend his or her child's school conferences and activities.
 See Leave for School-Related Activities.

 - Employees must be permitted leave to attend jury or witness duty.
-See Jury or Witness Duty Leave.
+See Jury Duty Leave; Witness Leave.